Skip to main content

 Are flat top grills good for cooking vegetables?

 Flat top grills are exceptional for vegetables.
 The solid surface allows for fast, high-heat stir-frying that grates can’t do, and you get beautiful caramelization on everything from sliced zucchini and mushrooms to onions and peppers.
 Because nothing falls through the cooking surface, you can also cook small vegetables like cherry tomatoes, asparagus, and corn kernels directly on the flat top.
-The combination of even heat distribution and the ability to move food freely across the entire surface makes a flat top grill one of the best tools for vegetable cookery.

 How long do flat top grills last?